 Sections 101 and 102 of the Act outline some of the reasons a director may be found to be personally liable for the expenses of the co-op.
 We suggest expanding the wording included in any provisions dealing with indemnity to include errors in judgement, issues arising from market conditions, and any other extenuating circumstances.

-In this section you should identify what constitutes a conflict of interest and the process that should be followed should a director find themselves in a conflict of interest.
+In this section of federal bylaws you should identify what constitutes a conflict of interest and the process that should be followed should a director find themselves in a conflict of interest.
 Section 103 of the Act outlines 3 situations that would constitute a conflict of interest:

 Standard procedure for addressing a conflict of interest involves requiring directors to disclose whether a conflict of interest exists and the board using its discretion to determine whether the affected director can participating in the discussion or vote on the decision.

 In this section of federal bylaws you must create provisions governing board meetings.
 The Act offers some guidance on several items including the amount of notice that must be provided (at least 5 days), quorum (a majority of the directors), place and time (as determined by the board), and voting (one directors, one vote).
 In the event of a tie of votes on a resolution, the chair may cast a deciding vote.

 The office of auditor within a your co-op will be filled at each annual members’ meeting by ordinary resolution of the members.
 Typically, the board will recommend a firm or individual to be appointed to this office and the auditor will hold office until the close of the following years’ annual meeting.
 The board typically sets the remuneration for the auditor and can exercise discretion should the auditor need to be dismissed/replaced.